To create an innovative platform to process and analyze operational data in real time based on a new programming language developed by our client.

 Business Modeling and Operational Analysis

 The platform includes multiple components for operational data analysis.
 Its core consists of tools for modeling business objects in a virtual environment.
 Real operational data can be fed into the created model, and the results can be used in decision-making.
-The platform we developed can be integrated with third-party components to predict problems and determine best solutions.
+The platform we developed can be integrated with third-party components to predict problems and determine optimal solutions.
 As a result, it is possible to monitor key business processes in real time, detect critical events and suggest ways of responding to them (e.g. by recommending specific ways of addressing detected problems).
 In order to analyze data in real time without delays, we implemented a mechanism that processes data directly in RAM.

 A Multi-component Platform

 The operational data analysis platform is a modular multi-component solution with OSGi-based architecture.
 The platform consists of an Eclipse-based IDE for our customer's domain-specific language, a distributed application server for running the models, visualization components, a web-based management console, and other components.
 All components are integrated using low-level APIs.
 To provide for big data analysis, the solution's infrastructure was designed as a mesh topology controlled by hub servers.
-Before deployment to the production server, the updated model can be tested in the IDE – either with real data or with a previously recorded input data stream.
+Prior to being deployed in the production server, the updated model can be tested in the IDE – either with real data or with a previously recorded input data stream.
 It is also possible to deploy and publish the model to the server from within the IDE.